"Life had gone so wrong. Everything had broken down ”.

 Two years later I went into the said tobacco shop, there on Hornsgatan on Södermalm in Stockholm ..

 I took a 500-ing out of my pocket already when I crossed the threshold.

 It was the biggest of days for me.

-For now, there was also a door somewhere in a Stockholm suburb on which Per Holknekt stood.
+Because now there was also a door somewhere in a Stockholm suburb that said Per Holknekt.